Generating Potential Income: Options Edition

 Mary holds 100 shares of XYZ Corp. in her portfolio but desires additional income from the position in the stock.
 She decides to write a covered call option in XYZ Corp.’s stock.
 Commission, taxes, and other transaction charges have not been included in the following examples.
 However, these costs can have a significant effect on expected returns and should be considered.

-Purchase price of XYZ Corp.: $50.
+Background Information: Purchase price of XYZ Corp. is $50.
 Mary sells one call option contract (covering 100 shares) with a strike price of $75 expiring 6 months from now.
-Mary receives $3 per share (the option ‘premium’).
+Mary receives $4 per share (the option ‘premium’).

 When Mary attempts to augment her stock position by selling a call, she is limiting her potential gains, in exchange for the income provided by the option premium.
 However, the option premium is dependent on a variety of factors including the characteristics and volatility of the underlying equity shares, the length of time until the option expire, the strike price chosen, and more.